Government Shutdowns(Hour 2)

 Not a good sign.

-No, so the trend is downward now former VA Republican congressman Denver Riggleman talked about how his businesses
+So the trend is downward now former VA Republican congressman Denver Riggleman talked about how his businesses are hurting.

 He's got a distillery.